 This video shows you what is included in the WOW set, and gives some ideas of vehicles you can create, and how the system works…

 Each piece is brilliant quality and feels really durable.
-The magnets are safely concealed inside the plastic and the piece remained 100% in tact when I deliberately stood on it to see how durable the pieces were.
+The magnets are safely concealed inside the plastic.
+Also, the piece remained 100% in tact when I deliberately stood on it to see how durable the pieces were.
 They feel like the sort of toy which will still be perfect in 20 years’ time.

 I do want to mention that the rubber treads on the wheels is removable.
 Sam kept pulling it off our wheels and chewing them, so in the end I had to confiscate the rubber parts.
 The wheels still work (pictured above) but make sure you are aware of this if you intend on letting children play unsupervised.

 All told, I really like Magformers.
-I think the concept is brilliant, and I can see them being an amazing way to teach maths, hand-eye co-ordination, confidence and team work.
-I would definitely buy more magformers, but I would probably stick to basic shapes rather than a vehicle kit next time.
-My nephew is 3 at Christmas, and I definitely think I’ll be buying him some Magformers as I can see them being a well used toy which will last for years!
+I think the concept is brilliant for several reasons.
+Firstly, I can see them being an amazing way to teach maths.
+Also hand-eye co-ordination, confidence and team work.
+I would definitely buy more magformers… But I would probably stick to basic shapes rather than a vehicle kit next time.
+My nephew is 3 at Christmas, and I definitely think I’ll be buying him some Magformers.
+I can see them being a well used toy which will last for years!